izaakniksan/engsci_thesis/pytorch_mem_profiler/README.md

 ## Usage

-There only three steps (and only three lines of code) needed to use the profiler:
+There only three steps (and only four lines of code) needed to use the profiler:

 * Create a profiler instance
 * Call ```.record_stats()``` after every iteration